Ukevine/LoRa/README.md

 # LoRa Chat with RH_RF95 on Arduino (USB-Only)

-This is a simple **LoRa serial chat application** using an Arduino board and an RH_RF95 LoRa module.
-It allows you to send and receive messages between devices using the LoRa network.
-Communication is handled entirely through the serial monitor via USB — **no jumper wires required**.
+A simple, minimal **LoRa serial chat application** for Arduino boards using the RH_RF95 LoRa module.
+This project enables two-way text communication over LoRa, controlled entirely through the Arduino IDE’s serial monitor—**no jumper wires required**.

+This is a **team project**, originally **forked from [UKevine/LoRa](https://github.com/UKevine/LoRa)** and adapted for our specific use case with USB-only serial monitoring.

 ---

 ## 📡 Features

-- Bi-directional text chat over LoRa
+- Full-duplex text chat over LoRa
-- Serial monitor interface for input/output
+- Easy-to-use serial monitor interface
-- Configurable frequency and power level
+- Configurable frequency and transmission power
-- Lightweight and minimal code
+- Clean, minimal code for learning or prototyping

 ---

-## 🛠️ Hardware Required
+## 🛠️ Hardware Requirements

-- Arduino Uno / Nano / compatible board
+- Arduino Uno, Nano, or compatible board
-- LoRa module (e.g., RFM95) pre-connected to the board
+- LoRa module (e.g., RFM95) **pre-wired or embedded** on the board
 - USB cable for uploading code and serial communication

-> ⚠️ **No jumper wires are used.** This project assumes your LoRa module is already connected or embedded in the board circuitry.
+> ⚠️ **Important:** This project assumes the LoRa module is already connected to the board (no additional jumper wires are needed).

 ---

-## ⚙️ software setup
+## ⚙️ Software Setup

-### 1. Install Arduino IDE
+### 1️⃣ Install the Arduino IDE

-Download and install the [Arduino IDE](https://www.arduino.cc/en/software).
+- Download and install the latest version from the [official Arduino website](https://www.arduino.cc/en/software).

-### 2. Install Required Library
+### 2️⃣ Install Required Libraries

-Install the **RadioHead** library:
+- Open Arduino IDE.

-- Go to `Sketch` → `Include Library` → `Manage Libraries`
+- Go to **Sketch** → **Include Library** → **Manage Libraries**.
-- Search for `RadioHead`
-- Install it (by Mike McCauley)
+- Search for **RadioHead** (by Mike McCauley) and install it.

-### 3. Upload the Code
+### 3️⃣ Upload the Code

-- Open `LoRa.ino` in Arduino IDE
+- Open the `LoRa.ino` sketch in the Arduino IDE.
-- Select your board under `Tools → Board`
+- Select the appropriate board under **Tools** → **Board**.
-- Select the correct COM port
+- Choose the correct **Port**.
-- Click **Upload**
+- Click **Upload** to flash the code.

 ---

-## 🖥️ Using the Serial Chat
+## 🖥️ How to Use the Serial Chat

-1. After uploading, open the Serial Monitor (Ctrl + Shift + M)
+1. After uploading, open the **Serial Monitor** (Ctrl + Shift + M).
-2. Set **baud rate to 115200**
+2. Set the **baud rate** to **115200**.
-3. Type a message and hit Enter — it will be sent via LoRa
+3. Type your message and press **Enter** to send it via LoRa.
-4. If another device is running the same sketch, it will receive and print the message
+4. A paired device running the same sketch will receive and display the message.
-5. Messages received will appear prefixed by:
+5. Incoming messages will appear in the monitor, clearly prefixed for easy reading.

+---

+## 📝 Notes

+- This example is intended for demonstration and learning.
+For production use, consider adding error handling, encryption, or support for addressing multiple nodes.
+- Ensure that all LoRa modules are set to the same frequency and parameters to enable successful communication.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve functionality, documentation, or compatibility.

+---